hyperledger/fabric/docs/source/network/network.md

 As before, now that the channel configuration, CC2, has been created, the channel can be said to **logically** exist, even though no components are joined to it.

-So let's join some components to it!
+So let's add some components to it!

-### Join components to the new channel
+### Add components to the new channel

-Just as we did with C1, let's join our components to C2.
+Just as we did with C1, let's have our components join C2.
 Because we already showed how all channels have a ledger and how chaincodes are installed on peers and committed to a channel (in this case, the chaincode is called S6), we'll skip those steps for now to show the end state of C2.
 Note that this channel has its own ledger, L2, which is completely separate from the ledger of C1.
 That's because even though R2 (and its peer, P2) are joined to both channels, the two channels are entirely separate administrative domains.

 ![network.6](./network.diagram.6.png)

 Note that while both C1 and C2 both have the same orderer organization joined to it, R0, different ordering nodes are servicing each channel.
 This is not a mandatory configuration because even if the same ordering nodes are joined to multiple channels, each channel has a separate instance of the ordering service, and is more common in channels in which multiple orderer organizations come together to contribute nodes to an ordering service.
 Note that only the ordering node joined to a particular channel has the ledger of that channel.

-While it would also be possible for R2 to deploy a new peer to join to channel C2, in this case they have chosen to deploy the P2 to C2.
+While it would also be possible for R2 to deploy a new peer to join channel C2, in this case they have chosen to deploy the P2 to C2.
 Note that P2 has both the ledger of C1 (called L1) and the ledger of C2 (called L2) on its file system.
 Similarly, R2 has chosen to modify its application, A2, to be able to be used with C2, while R3's application, A3, is being used with C2.

 Logically, this is all very similar to the creation of C1.
 Two peer organizations come together with an ordering organization to create a channel and join components and a chaincode to it.